-Thresholds for recognition of assets
+Thresholds for asset recognition

-- Property – individual expenditures or projects costing more than $20,000 are to be recorded in the University’s asset management system
+- Property – individual expenditures or projects costing more than AUD 20,000;

-- All new land;
+- new land;

-- Services associated with access to the University site (e.g. roads and footpaths), other than routine repairs and maintenance;
+- services associated with access to the University site (e.g. roads and footpaths), other than routine repairs and maintenance;

-- Services associated with electronic voice and/or data transmissions and computer networks;
+- services associated with electronic voice and/or data transmissions and computer networks;

 - Capital improvements to previously capitalised assets such as air conditioning or fire control.